YuhyunNa/cells-pix2pix/README.md

 - x_images_final example
 ![](images/1147.png)

-To create a suitable dataset, we cropped the before and after images to a size of 1456x1456 pixels.
-We then merged them side by side, resulting in a final image size of 2912x1456 pixels.
+To create a suitable dataset, I cropped the before and after images to a size of 1456x1456 pixels.
+I then merged them side by side, resulting in a final image size of 2912x1456 pixels.

 The training process was conducted separately for success and failure cases, resulting in two different checkpoints (o_300_epochs, x_300_epochs).